 The Science Behind Joy Meadows: How Nature and Rhythm Help Kids Heal

 This is why we do what we do at Joy Meadows.
-We create spaces where rhythm, nature, and human-animal connection aren’t just activities—they are pathways to healing.
+We create spaces where nature and rhythm aren't just activities.
+For foster and adoptive children healing from trauma, they are pathways back to connection, calm, and joy.

 If you spend any time around children who have experienced trauma, you quickly begin to understand just how deeply their bodies carry the stress of what they’ve lived through.
 A simple sound, a sudden change, or even an unconscious reminder of a past experience can send their nervous system into high alert.
 What looks like “overreacting” from the outside is actually their brain doing exactly what it was trained to do; to survive.